 State law requires that students be excluded from school if they are suspected of having a communicable disease.

 In the event of illness or accident during the school day, the student will be referred to the school nurse.
-At the time of registration and at the beginning of each school year, the parent/guardian is requested to fill out an Emergency Information card.
+At the time of registration and at the beginning of each school year, the parent/guardian is requested to fill out The Annual Health Update in Sapphire.
 The parent/guardian is required to furnish the school with at least one telephone number where the parent/guardian can be contacted during the school day.
-PLEASE NOTIFY THE SCHOOL OFFICE OF CHANGES IN YOUR TELEPHONE NUMBER (EITHER WORK OR HOME) OR ADDRESS.
-IT IS IMPORTANT THAT WE ARE ABLE TO CONTACT YOU AT ALL TIMES.
 If a child becomes sick during the day, the school nurse will evaluate the student and may need additional information or assistance.